The International Space Station offers a great testbed for new technology.

 The challenge in designing Echo was building a small but precise machine that is reactive enough to be operated by researchers many kms away.

-The Canadian Space Agency is already planning on using Echo to continue its experiments into the heart as soon as Thomas has checked the equipment.
+The Canadian Space Agency was already planning on using Echo to continue its experiments into the heart as soon as Thomas checked the equipment.

-While in space Thomas will be the first to test a new way to collect information called EveryWear.
-EveryWear will be used for science experiments, biomedical support and technology demonstrations.
+While in space Thomas was the first to test a new way to collect information called EveryWear.
+EveryWear was used for science experiments, biomedical support and technology demonstrations.

-The French-designed technology is as simple as a custom application for a tablet that Thomas will carry around.
-The application promises to be a huge time-saver as it records and transmits data from as many experiments as possible.
+The French-designed technology is as simple as a custom application for a tablet that Thomas carried around.
+The application was a huge time-saver as it recorded and transmitted data from as many experiments as possible.

-The system can be used for questionnaires, taking medical and clinical logs, monitoring exercise when coupled with the EveryWear Smartshirt and even assess Thomas’s sleep quality.
-Presently if an experiment requires Thomas to take a log of his diet he would need to write down each piece of food he ingested throughout the day.
+The system can be used for questionnaires, taking medical and clinical logs, monitoring exercise when coupled with the EveryWear Smartshirt and even assess an astronaut’s sleep quality.
+In the past if an experiment required Thomas to take a log of his diet he had to write down each piece of food he ingested throughout the day.
 With EverWear he could simply scan the barcode that is on each pack of food.

-For Proxima Thomas will use EveryWear to automatically calculate the amount of the bacteria in the Aquapad experiment as well as for the Skinsuit experiment as a digital questionnaire.
+For Proxima Thomas used EveryWear to automatically calculate the amount of bacteria in the Aquapad experiment as well as for the Skinsuit experiment as a digital questionnaire.